Yijin911/S2D2R/README.md

 The goals of this repository are:

 1. Given explanations of each function utilized in DISCA.
-The [man](man) folder contains examples of each R function; and
+The [man](man) folder contains examples of each R function;
 2. Provide the R-package of DISCA to be installed.

 ## Installation